-The only thing the NJEA did not achieve was full funding.
-Politicians, keenly focused on self-preservation and presented with the choice of pleasing the NJEA or keeping state taxes down, did both-they gave the NJEA what it wanted on retiree benefits but did not spend the money to fund them.
-Sure, the NJEA made a lot of noise at rallies and in the press and filed a few lawsuits, but until 2015, it never directly punished lawmakers for underfunding the way it punished them for trying to shift pensions to local districts, cutting state education aid, or reducing benefits.
+self-preservation and presented with the choice of pleasing the NJEA or keeping state taxes down, did both-they gave the NJEA what it wanted on retiree benefits but did not spend the money to fund them.
+Sure, the NJEA made some noise at rallies and in the press and filed a few lawsuits, but until 2015, it never directly punished lawmakers for underfunding the way it punished them for trying to shift pensions to local districts, cutting state education aid, or reducing benefits.
 Instead, during the time that pensions were being shortchanged, both incumbents and NJEA-endorsed candidates were elected at extremely high rates.